Median Salary

 Where the Jobs Are: Des Moines's Major Employers

-Iowa does not have a state-specific license for Medical Assistants.
+- Licensure: Iowa does not require a state license to practice as a Medical Assistant.
 However, employers almost universally require national certification.
-The two main credentials are:

 Best Neighborhoods for Medical Assistants